 |Definition and Purpose||The Governance Structure||Roles||Board Committees|

 Over the years, ITC has evolved from a single product company to a multi-business corporation.
-Its businesses are spread over a wide spectrum, ranging from cigarettes and tobacco to hotels, packaging, paper and paperboards and international commodities trading.
+Its diverse businesses include fast moving consumer goods such as cigarettes, cigars, branded packaged foods, lifestyle apparel, personal care products, education & stationery products, safety matches and agarbattis, as well as hotels, paperboards & specialty papers, packaging, agri business and information technology.
 Each of these businesses is vastly different from the others in its type, the state of its evolution and the basic nature of its activity, all of which influence the choice of the form of governance.
 The challenge of governance for ITC therefore lies in fashioning a model that addresses the uniqueness of each of its businesses and yet strengthens the unity of purpose of the Company as a whole.

 Since the commencement of the liberalisation process, India's economic scenario has begun to alter radically.
 Globalisation will not only significantly heighten business risks, but will also compel Indian companies to adopt international norms of transparency and good governance.
 Equally, in the resultant competitive context, freedom of executive management and its ability to respond to the dynamics of a fast changing business environment will be the new success factors.
 ITC's governance policy recognises the challenge of this new business reality in India.